#BoycottADogsPurpose: ‘A Dog’s Purpose’ Movie: PETA Boycott Begins As Video Of German Shepherd Forced Into Rushing Water Leaks

 Whereas A Dog’s Purpose is being called the kind of movie that dog lovers will love, with this new controversy surrounding A Dog’s Purpose, that emotional outcome is now doubtful.
 As seen in the top photo above, a German Shepherd mix named Kona, who was not involved in A Dog’s Purpose, seemed to delight in wiping out while surfing during the Incredible Dog Challenge dog surfing competition in San Diego on Friday, June 8, 2012.

-Meanwhile, a boycott of A Dog’s Purpose is being discussed in the comments section beneath TMZ’s video on YouTube.
+Meanwhile, a boycott of A Dog’s Purpose is being discussed in the comments section under TMZ’s video on YouTube.
 A sampling of the comments can be read below.

 “I was planning on watching this movie in theaters but I’m not going to after watching this!”